Summengardin/scripts_seaonics/jetson-orin-flash/wsl_setup.md

 command doesn't work on the Orin, append the following to the Orins ~/.bashrc file
 > export PATH="/usr/local/cuda-{version}/bin:$PATH"
 > export LD_LIBRARY_PATH="/usr/local/cuda-{version}/lib64:$LD_LIBRARY_PATH"

+# Troubleshooting
+## Terminal won't open
+If the terminal won't open after flashing and installing jetpack on the orin go into language settings and change the language.
+For some reason the locale settings seem to be corrupted during flashing

+If that doesn't work, ssh into the Orin and update the /usr/bin/gnome-terminal file to point to the correct python version If `python3 --version` says ex.
+3.9.1 change the hashbang to python3.9 on the first line